SIGNAL CONTRACT · PROTOCOL

 The system is resolving back toward nominal.

-When to emit: Use when an earlier warning has been contained or when the run lands cleanly.
+Use when an earlier warning has been contained or when the run lands cleanly.

 opportunity